veddan/rust-concurrent-hashmap/README.md

 Each partition is an open-addressed hashtable, using quadratic probing.
 Deletion is handled by tombstones and bucket occupancy is tracked by a bitmap.

-Single-threaded insertion performance is similar to or better than `std::collections::HashMap`.
+Single-threaded insertion performance is similar to or better than `std::collections::HashMap`, while read performance is worse.

 ## Concurrency notes
 This is not a lock-free hashtable.